moe-ky/coding-challenges/python-challenges/README.md

-# 🛒 Cash Register Python Challenges
+# Python Challenges

-Welcome to the **Cash Register Python Challenge Project**!
+Welcome to the **Python Challenge Project**!

-This repo contains a sequence of beginner-friendly Python mini-projects that gradually build up to a working **cash register CLI program**.
+This repo contains a sequence of beginner-friendly Python mini-projects that gradually build up to a working e.g. the **cash register CLI program**.
 Each challenge is self-contained, and by completing them in order, you’ll practice core Python skills like variables, loops, functions, conditionals, error handling, and formatting.

 ---